-Its intension is to do this through audience participation and the predominant utilisation of the found object, that is to say, the discarded inorganic refuse of a contemporary consumer society.
+Its intention is to do this through audience participation and the predominant utilisation of the found object; that is to say, the artists and community make sculpture from the inorganic waste created by contemporary consumer society.

-The Sculpture space to date is being created through the voluntary labour of various individuals and businesses on Niue.
-Initial funding at its inception was provided by the Pacific Development and Conservation Trust as well as the then AusAid Cultural Fund.
-The current re-invigoration of the space has been supported by Reef Shipping and Niue Tourism has also offered support.
+The Hikulagi Sculpture space to date is being created through the voluntary labour of various individuals and businesses on Niue.
+Initial funding at its inception was provided by the Pacific Development and Conservation Trust as well as the then Aus-Aid Cultural Fund.
+The space has been supported by Reef Shipping, The New Zealand High Commission to Niue and Niue Tourism has helped with some construction and on-going maintenance.